martincf/westkirbyartscentre/_events/2020-10-10-steriophonics.md

 permalink: /events/steriophonics
 ---

-A solo acoustic celebration, featuring classic album tracks and singles from every album released by The Steriophonics.
+A solo acoustic celebration, featuring classic album tracks and singles from every album released by The Stereophonics.

 Performed live by one of this country's foremost interpreters of their music.
 You won't be disappointed.